JuliaIO/Tar.jl/README.md

 `dir` which must either be an existing empty directory or a non-existent path which can be created as a new directory.
 If `dir` is not specified, the archive is extracted into a temporary directory which is returned by `extract`.

+If a `predicate` function is passed, it is called on each `Header` object that is encountered while extracting `tarball` and the entry is only extracted if the `predicate(hdr)` is true.
+This can be used to selectively extract only parts of an archive, to skip entries that cause `extract` to throw an error, or to record what is extracted during the extraction process.

 ### Tar.list